lovoo/goka/README.md

 }

 func main() {
-	runEmitter()   // emits one message and stops runProcessor() // press ctrl-c to stop
+	go runEmitter() // emits one message and stops runProcessor()  // press ctrl-c to stop
 }

 ```
+A very similar example is also in *1-simplest*.
+Just run `go run examples/1-simplest/main.go`.

 Note that tables have to be configured in Kafka with log compaction.
 For details check the [Wiki](https://github.com/lovoo/goka/wiki/Tips#configuring-log-compaction-for-table-topics).